Mich-Dich/C-Logging-Lib/README.md

 CL_VALIDATE(expr, messageSuccess, messageFailure)

 // Use this assert to make sure your condition is true
-// The CL_ASSERT macro inserts a 'return RetVal' if condition != true CL_ASSERT(expr, messageSuccess, messageFailure, RetVal, ...)
+// The CL_ASSERT macro uses a '__debugbreak()' if condition != true
+CL_ASSERT(expr, messageSuccess, messageFailure, RetVal, ...)

-// Call this at the end of your programm to push all buffered messages into the log file void log_shutdown();
+// Call this at the end of your program to push all buffered messages into the log file void log_shutdown();

 ```

 ### formatting
-formatting the LogMessages can be customised with the following tags<br>
+formatting the LogMessages can be customized with the following tags<br>
 to format all following Log Messages use: set_formatting(char* format);<br>
 e.g. set_formatting("$B[$T] $L [$F]  $C$E")  or set_formatting("$BTime:[$M $S] $L $E ==> $C")